-Apply for a Insurance Agent Business License in Dubai
+Apply for an Insurance Agent Business License in Dubai

 Dubai's financial services sector continues to expand at a remarkable pace, making it one of the most attractive destinations in the world for insurance professionals.
 As the UAE insurance market grows steadily, driven by regulatory reform, rising population, and increased awareness of financial protection products, the demand for qualified insurance agents has never been stronger.
 Establishing an insurance agent business in Dubai places you at the heart of a dynamic, well-regulated market with access to both regional and international clients.

-This guide covers everything you need to know about obtaining an Insurance Agent Business Licence under activity code 6622.99 at Dubai South Business Hub Free Zone, including what the licence covers, who it suits, setup costs, compliance requirements, and why Dubai is exceptionally well-positioned for this trade.
+This guide covers everything you need to know about obtaining an Insurance Agent Business License under activity code 6622.99 at Dubai South Business Hub Free Zone, including what the license covers, who it suits, setup costs, compliance requirements, and why Dubai is exceptionally well-positioned for this trade.

-An Insurance Agent Business Licence (Activity Code: 6622.99) falls under the Financial category and authorises the holder to act as an intermediary between insurance companies and clients.
-Licence holders are permitted to:
+An Insurance Agent Business License (Activity Code: 6622.99) falls under the Financial category and authorises the holder to act as an intermediary between insurance companies and clients.
+License holders are permitted to:

 Represent one or more insurance companies in the sale of their products